 The one thing I love about Virtual Reality is how it can allow you to become anyone you want to be, go anywhere you want to go, and visit any time you want to visit.
 If you could somehow become a wizard at a time that was full of magic and spells, would you enter the doorway?
 Something I have always wondered is if I could enter that world, how would I embrace the world around me or how would the world I stepped into, embrace me?
 Does Developer Carbon Studio open the door to the spells of this fantasy world and let you embrace your inner wizard?
 Let’s find out with The Wizards Enhanced Edition for the PlayStation VR.

 In The Wizards Enhanced Edtion, you are playing as a wizard in order to save the Realm of Meliora.
 But before you are too quick to judge, this isn’t your normal quest that you may be used embarking on.
-In fact, The Wizards Enhanced Edition has you part casting spells,
+In fact, The Wizards Enhanced Edition has you part casting spells, part time travel, and yes, there are dragons.

 So of course before you begin on your quest, you will need to make sure both Move controllers are fully charged because you will be using them, a lot.
 With the left Move controller is how you will control moving freely by using the Move button.
 I will say at first, some may need to get used to using your left hand to help go left and right, but once you adjust to it, it works very well.
 The right Move controller will be used to teleport and rotate and the trigger buttons on both Move controllers will be used to pick up objects.
+Now normally that would be all you would need, but not here.
+No, in fact, you will be using hand gestures in order to cast spells.

 And since your primary defense is the spells, let’s look more into them.
 Depending on the spell, your hand movements will, of course, be different.
 For example, pulling up the shield is used with the left and just as you would bring a shield in front of you for protection.
 Fireballs are used from the right hand by almost rotating your wrist.
 The ice bow is having your hands go across from each other.
 Lightning has you moving both hands in a forward motion.
 Ice crystals are used by having both hands move in almost opposite half circles and the bigger fireball by moving your hands down and you can adjust the size based on your hands being apart.
 During battle you will want to keep a look out for your health which is displayed on your left hand.